yongbinfeng/cmssw/RecoMET/METPUSubtraction/test/readme.md

 cmsRun testDeepMETSonic_cfg.py
 ```

-The configuration will run the local fallback sever with Singularity by default, if there is no server available.
+With the process modifier `enableSonicTriton` enabled, the configuration will run the local fallback sever with Singularity by default, if there is no server available.

 ## Instructions to make a new SONIC producer